-Recently enacted health care reform legislation will impose a medicare related surtax of 3.8% on the "net investment income" of certain individuals, trusts and estates for taxable years beginning after December 31, 2012.
-Among other items, net investment income will generally include interest on debt obligations like the notes and net gain attributable to the disposition of debt instruments like the notes to the extent that such gain would be otherwise included in taxable income.
+Recently enacted health care reform legislation imposes a medicare related surtax of 3.8% on the "net investment income" of certain individuals, trusts and estates.
+Among other items, net investment income generally includes interest on debt obligations like the notes and net gain attributable to the disposition of debt instruments like the notes to the extent that such gain would be otherwise included in taxable income.

 In addition, withholding taxes may be imposed under the recently enacted Foreign Account Tax Compliance Act ("FATCA") on certain types of payments made to "foreign financial institutions" and certain other non-U.S. entities.
 Failure to comply with additional certification, information reporting and other specified requirements imposed pursuant to FATCA could result in the imposition of a 30% withholding tax on payments of interest (including original issue discount) and gross sales proceeds to holders of notes who are U.S. persons who own their notes through foreign accounts or foreign intermediaries and to certain holders of notes who are non-U.S. persons.
 FATCA may result in changes to some of the general rules discussed above relating to certification requirements, information reporting and withholding.
-The foregoing rules generally apply to payments of interest (including original issue discount) on the notes made on or after January 1, 2014 and to payments of gross proceeds from a sale or other disposition of the notes on or after January 1, 2017 (other than payments on, or proceeds in respect of, notes outstanding as of January 1, 2014).
+The foregoing rules generally apply to payments of interest (including original issue discount) on the notes made on or after July 1, 2014 and to payments of gross proceeds from a sale or other disposition of the notes on or after January 1, 2017 (other than payments on, or proceeds in respect of, notes outstanding as of July 1, 2014).
 Prospective investors should consult their own tax advisors regarding FATCA and any effect on them.